Application Timeline and Process

 First through Eighth Grade applicants must submit the following official documents:

 - Results of standardized testing (Scores from SAT, ACT, CAT, IOWA, STAR, SBAC, etc.)

 - Behavior reports (if applicable)

-- Results of any special testing
+- Results of any educational or behavioral testing

 Once all elements of the application are received, the office will contact you to schedule a classroom visit, should we be able to offer an assessment to your child.